akash-network/awesome-akash/serge-cpu/README.md

 ## Getting started

-Deploy and click the URI in Cloudmos.
+Deploy and click the URI in Akash Console.

 The API documentation can be found at http://localhost:8008/api/docs